 Believe it or not, there is more to the Magic Kingdom than the three mountains (Thunder, Splash and Space), the princesses and everyone’s lovable mouse.
 The Magic Kingdom is actually a park full of learning experiences as well.
-Classic literature and history buffs will be delighted at the many offerings and attractions here.
+Classic literature and history buffs will be delighted at the many educational offerings and attractions here.

 The Liberty Square River Boat